ryantig/GUSLI/README.md

 5. **Timeouts not support yet**.
     - User can monitor the IO and call cancel, but this does not guarantee io finish, much like stuck io to a local disk.
     - Control path operations (open/close bdev, etc) have no timeout and cannot be canceled.
 They are typically fast.
+6. **IO throttling**.
+Done by the client on the amount of in air IO requests min(client_limit, server_limit).
+But does not take into account the size of the request nor how many ranges it has.

 ### Version release checklist
 1. Run Correctness tests (pass the following tests): `./unitest/run ci`;